jmai321/league-of-legends-predictor/backend/README.md

-# LOL Match Prediction API
+# LOL Match Prediction API – Frontend Guide

 This project provides machine-learning–based win predictions for **League of Legends** matches.
 Frontend developers can use this API to display: